CPSY 1950 Deep Learning in Brains, Minds & Machines

 Tue 4/7 — Project poster mini-conf A

-Students present project findings in posters (17 posters); structured peer feedback and synthesis discussion.
+Location: Kasper Multipurpose Room.
+Students present project findings in posters; structured peer feedback and synthesis discussion.
+Poster PDF due by 2:00 pm on Canvas.

 Thu 4/9 — Project poster mini-conf B

-Students present project findings in posters (17 posters); structured peer feedback and synthesis discussion.
+Location: Kasper Multipurpose Room.
+Students present project findings in posters; structured peer feedback and synthesis discussion.
+Peer feedback due end of day on Gradescope.

 Tue 4/14 — Guest lecture: Greta Tuckute (Kempner Institute, Harvard)